 UO New Faculty Success Program

-New Faculty are invited to apply to participate in the UO New Faculty Success Program which will meet monthly (virtually for 2020-21) on a Thursday from 1:00-2:30 p.m.
-This is an ideal time to build relationships with other new faculty while also getting your questions answered by seasoned faculty panelists and facilitators.
+The UO New Faculty Success Program meets monthly (virtually for 2020-21) on a Thursday from 1:00-2:30 p.m.
+October-June.
+The program offers the opportunity to build relationships with other new faculty while also getting your questions answered by seasoned faculty panelists and facilitators.
 Participants will engage the NCFDD core curriculum webinar series to compliment panel discussions about best practices for success at UO.

 Every month, on a Thursday from 1:00-2:30 p.m. the UO New Faculty Success Program will meet to: